Voya Financial (NYSE:VOYA) Stock Rating Reaffirmed by Credit Suisse Group

-Voya Financial (NYSE:VOYA)‘s stock had its “buy” rating reaffirmed by analysts at Credit Suisse Group in a research report issued on Wednesday, AnalystRatings.com reports.
+Credit Suisse Group reissued their buy rating on shares of Voya Financial (NYSE:VOYA) in a research note released on Wednesday, AnalystRatings.com reports.
 They currently have a $66.00 target price on the asset manager’s stock.
-Credit Suisse Group’s price target points to a potential upside of 47.03% from the company’s previous close.

 About Voya Financial